matter-labs/zksync-web-era-docs/docs/api/js/providers.md

 ### `getTransactionStatus`

-Given transaction hash, returns the status of the transaction.
+Given a transaction hash, returns the status of the transaction.

 ```typescript
 async getTransactionStatus(txHash: string): Promise<TransactionStatus>